Range Angle Response

 | scalar

-The slope of the linear FM sweep, specified as a scalar.
-The fast time dimension of the input port X must correspond to sweeps with this slope.
+The slope of the linear FM scan is set as a scalar.
+The fast time dimension of the input port X should correspond to the scans with this slope.

 Example: 1.5e9